AvrahamMeyers/Database-Mini-Project/README.md

 # Select Queries:
 1. Get all flights with gate, airport and weather information
 2. Get all airports and the total number of flights for each airport
-3. Get all flights that do not have a pilot
+3. Get flights that do not have a pilot
-4. Get all flights with matching weather conditions at the departure and arrival airports
+4. Get flights with matching weather conditions at the departure and arrival airports

 # Update Queries:
 1.